brendanconnolly/BlogPosts/css_wildcards.md

 <center><img src="http://www.brendanconnolly.net/wp-content/uploads/2019/03/css-wildcards-sketch.png" alt="CSS WildCard Selectors Sketch" width="70%"/></center>

+Good selectors can be hard to find.
+It's always nice when the elements we need have automation friendly attributes, but sometimes thats not an option.
+These wildcards can help when you just need to match on part of what attributes are present.

 ## Contains `*=`
 There are times where finding a unique substring within a value is just the solution needed.
 In this case from the [Automation Practice](http://automationpractice.com/index.php) website, there are multiple products on a page all with the same markup and even the same text description.
 The link to the item though has the products unique id in it.